vickyv268/Network-Test/README.md

-# Network_Link_Test.

-# What is it
+# Network-Test

-It is a simple arduino based network testing device which will let us know if a specific network can communicate to the internet.
+It is a simple low cost Arduino based network testing device which will let us know if a network can resolve DNS queries and can access the Internet.

 # How it works